 As elaborated above there is a free version for both web editor and browser extension, however, you can upgrade the premium to enjoy unique features without limit.
 Distinctively, with the premium plan, you can enjoy these services without limit; access to the desktop app, learning resources for writing skills improvement, 50 free plagiarism checks yearly and quick reports for unlimited words count.

 The premium plan will cost you $60/month annually or $210 as a one-time payment.
+This is a steal compare to other software where you have to pay monthly.
+Click here to buy the lifetime access.

 - Offers the best overall picture